 If your heart stops beating, do you want doctors to try to start it again?

 If you cannot breathe on your own, do you want a breathing machine to do it for you?

 If your kidneys no longer work, do you want dialysis?
 (This is a mechanical process that filters waste from the blood.)

 If you cannot eat or drink, do you want to get food and liquid through a tube?

 If you die, do you want to donate your organs or other body tissues?

 How do I create an advance directive?

 Each state has its own rules and guidelines.
-But these are not difficult to find.
-You can find them online or a health care team member can help you get them.
+These are often easy to find online.
+You can also ask a health care team member to help you get them.